Mystic Aquarium

 Mystic Aquarium is a marine aquarium in Mystic, Connecticut.
 It is one of only two U.S. facilities holding Steller sea lions, and it has the only beluga whales in New England.
-Special exhibits include a ray and shark touch pool, an African penguin exhibit, a jelly gallery, and the "Jurassic Giants" dinosaur exhibit (closed in 2022 for renovations).
+Special exhibits include the largest outdoor beluga whale habitat in the United States, a ray and shark touch pool, an African penguin exhibit, a jelly gallery, and the new Dino Seas: An Immersive Journey exhibit.
 The aquarium is a member of the Alliance of Marine Mammal Parks and Aquariums (AMMPA) and is an accredited member of the Association of Zoos and Aquariums (AZA).
 It is a subsidiary of the Sea Research Foundation, Inc.

 History

 Mystic Aquarium was first opened in 1973 as a privately owned corporation.
 Industrialist and philanthropist Kelvin Smith was the primary shareholder; he chose Mystic, Connecticut as the site because of the area's scenic shoreline and rich maritime history.
 In 1999, the aquarium and Ballard's Institute for Exploration combined to form a $52 million expansion.
 The expansion features the Arctic Coast, a 1 acre outdoor beluga whale display containing 760,000 USgal of water.

 The aquarium hosted several marine mammals from the Shedd Aquarium while it was undergoing renovation to its marine mammal habitat between September 2008 and May 2009.
 The National Geographic Society's Crittercam exhibit was set up at the aquarium in February 2011 but has since been removed.

 In 2012, Mystic Aquarium opened the Ocean Exploration Center featuring maps, diagrams, and models from Dr. Robert Ballard's explorations of the Black Sea and of the wreck of the RMS Titanic.
 Presentations in the Nautilus Live Theater told more of Ballard's recent explorations and the ship E/V Nautilus.
 Audience members had a live link to crew members on the ship at sea and could ask them questions directly.
 The aquarium opened Titanic – 12,450 Feet Below on April 12, 2012 to commemorate the 100th anniversary of the sinking of the RMS Titanic.
 The exhibit was created by Ballard, who found the Titanic in 1985, and Tim Delaney, a former Walt Disney Imagineer.
 It was funded by a $1 million donation from United Technologies Corporation.
-After being open to the public for over three and a half years the exhibit came to a close in January of 2015.
+After being open to the public for over three and a half years the exhibit came to a close in January 2015.